Tramlink: Passenger numbers

-Previous proposals
+Proposals for extensions

 Numerous extensions to the network have been discussed or proposed over the years, involving varying degrees of support and investigative effort.

-In 2002, as part of The Mayor's Transport Strategy for London, a number of proposed extensions were identified, including to Sutton from Wimbledon or Mitcham; to Crystal Palace; to Colliers Wood/Tooting; and along the A23.
+During 2002, as part of The Mayor's Transport Strategy for London, a number of proposed extensions were identified, including to Sutton from Wimbledon or Mitcham; to Crystal Palace; to Colliers Wood/Tooting; and along the A23.
 The Strategy said that "extensions to the network could, in principle, be developed at relatively modest cost where there is potential demand..." and sought initial views on the viability of a number of extensions by summer 2002.

 In 2006, in a TfL consultation on an extension to Crystal Palace, three options were presented: on-street, off-street and a mixture of the two.
 After the consultation, the off-street option was favoured, to include Crystal Palace Station and Crystal Palace Parade.
 TfL stated in 2008 that due to lack of funding the plans for this extension would not be taken forward.
 They were revived shortly after Boris Johnson's re-election as Mayor in May 2012, but six months later they were cancelled again.